KristiBischoff/Biodiversity-App-with-Flask-and-JavaScript/README.md

-# Belly Button Biodiversity with Plotly.js and Heroku
+# Belly Button Biodiversity App with Flask and JavaScript

-## Note that I had deleted the app from Heroku in late 2022.
-However, the code and files may be followed to convey the steps taking for the code and app deployment.
+## Note that I had deleted the app from Heroku since the app deployment was no longer free.
+However, this repository still has all of the codes and notes for the steps needed to create this dashboard.

-Using Plotly.js and Heroku, the objective is to build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).
+Using Flask, SQLAlchemy, Plotly.js, and Heroku, the objective is to build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

 ## Step 1 - Plotly.js